orlof/dcpu-admiral/README.md

 <h6>Implementation Principles</h6>

  - "First have fun.
 Then make it work.
 Then make it right.
 Then make it fast."
+ - Everything written in pure assembler
  - Memory allocation targets:
    - 70% for heap
    - 5% for stack